-For the intermediate players the fourth hour is made up of classes which develop musicality and musicianship away from their specific instruments.
+For the intermediate players the fourth hour is made up of classes which develop musicality and musicianship, sometimes away from their specific instruments.
 In previous years the children have had the tremendous experience of African drumming, “Garbage percussion” and Taiko, a Japanese drumming art form.
-This year we are thrilled that Ollie Tunmer has a greed to come and teach Body Percussion.
-The Fabulous Andrew Stamatakis-Brown is leading the pianists through journey of jazz and latin in his multi-keyboard workshop.
+Violinists and pianists are also timetabled for improvisation classes.

-There is a Chamber Music Programme for the most advanced players.
-For those not yet at the required level or not wishing to partake in Chamber Music we have the wonderful Dan Swana, an expert in developing the playing and musicianship of the upper level string students through our improvisation and Jazz programme
+There is a Chamber Music programme for the most advanced players.
+For those not yet at the required level or not wishing to partake in Chamber Music we have the wonderful Dan Swana and Rick O’Connor, experts in developing the playing and musicianship of the upper level string and piano students through our improvisation programme.

-Daily extra classes such as Viola for Violinists and Music Theory are also available making a fifth hour in some children’s timetables, These classes incur an extra charge and are subject to timetabling.
+Daily extra classes such as Viola for Violinists, Bass for Cellists and Music Theory are also available making a fifth hour in some children’s timetables, These classes incur an extra charge and are subject to timetabling constraints.

 Students travelling from abroad can hire instruments for the week to avoid complications when flying with certain airlines.
 Please contact the Bristol Violin Shop directly in advance of the course to arrange instrument hire.

 Every child will have a daily private lesson in a master class setting of three to four children of similar ability and age.
 Our experienced teachers often like to choose a particular technical point to work on throughout the week which will improve the students’ overall playing.
 Friendships often begin in this class as the children are likely to have very similar timetables.
 These friendships can often be useful to parents with more than one child on the course.